 Affiliate marketing is a type of marketing based on an advertising model, where an advertiser rewards commissions to the publisher based on the completion of an action.

 Typically, businesses reward the “affiliates” for bringing in new customers or visitors via ads or content on the affiliate’s website.
-Affiliates are compensated or given product discounts based on the number of customers they bring in.
+Affiliates are compensated, or given product discounts, based on the number of customers they bring in.

 3. Bounce Rate

 Bounce rate is defined as the number of visitors on a website who did not convert and left the webpage or landing page without action.
 It is one of the key indicators of your site’s performance.
-A high bounce rate points towards a potential problem on you site.
+A high bounce rate points towards a potential problem on your site.
 Is the content not relevant to the audience?
 Are the visuals repulsive?
 Is it something else?

-Investigating into this can help you solve the potential issue.
-Some of the measures to improve bounce rates include, creating better content, creating appealing landing pages, or making your site more user-friendly.
+Investigating this can help you solve the potential issue.
+Some of the measures to improve bounce rates include creating better content, creating appealing landing pages, or making your site more user-friendly.
 Lower the bounce rate, the more chances that visitors are finding your site useful, hence increasing your chances to get more leads or make more sales.